ScottLogic/blog/_posts/2023-11-06-testing-with-intent-a-path-to-embedded-accessibility.md

 - Testing with Intent
 - Accessibility
 - Embedded Accessibility
+layout: default_post
-summary: "In this post, I explore an approach to testing called Testing with Intent.
+summary: In this post, I explore an approach to testing called Testing with Intent.
   I look what the approach is—testing from the perspective of a user intending to do something—and the positive impacts it can have on both testing and accessibility.
   I've written this for a broad audience, so I've steered clear of technical details included.
-Instead, you should come away with an understanding of why this topic is important and how you can benefit from adopting the approach."
+Instead, you should come away with an understanding of why this topic is important and how you can benefit from adopting the approach.
 author: sgladstone
 ---